mrpowers-io/spark-style-guide/README.md

 +-----+--------+
 ```

-Create a new column, so existing columns aren't changed and column immutability is preserved.
+Create a new column, so column immutability is preserved.

 ```
 +-----+--------+---------+